 Dr. Nixdorff received his medical degree from Case Western Reserve University School of Medicine and completed his Family Medicine residency at University of Pennsylvania.

-Dr. Russell received his medical degree from University of Illinois College of Medicine and completed his Internal Medicine residency at Tulane University.
+Dr. Andrew Russell received his medical degree from the University of Illinois College of Medicine and completed his Internal Medicine residency at Tulane University.
+Dr. Russell began the Integrated Geriatric/Palliative Medicine Fellowship n 2021, successfully completing the program in 2023.
+After completing the program, he was hired as faculty for the Division of Geriatric and Palliative Medicine.

 2022 - Rachel Denny, DO